Peacebuilding in Jammu and Kashmir: Indian Initiatives

-K C PANT, 2001

 In May 2001, the Atal Bihari Vajpayee government announced the appointment of KC Pant, former Deputy Chairman of the Planning Commission, as its interlocutor on Kashmir, with the brief of talking to various groups in the valley and recommending ways to ease tensions between the Centre and the state.

-Pakistani initiatives
+Pakistani Initiatives

+Pakistan highlights human rights violations in Jammu and Kashmir, aiming to draw global attention to the plight of the Kashmiri people.
+In light of this, they have expressed willingness to engage in bilateral talks with India to resolve the conflict, although these efforts have often faced challenges due to political and security tension.